Cleeng/cleeng-api-tutorials/01_Protect_your_content.md

 As you can see, we've just included `api.js` file.
 From now on we can use:

-*   `CleengApi.countItemOfferImpression()` which is necessary to make statistics, count impression.
+*   `CleengApi.trackOfferImpression()` which is necessary to make statistics, count impression.

 *   `CleengApi.purchase()` using that method, we create `cleengPurchase()` method